 Other dog-friendly eateries include The Mermaid Inn on St Mary’s (dogs are only allowed in the bar area, not the restaurant) and The New Inn on Tresco, which has free-ranging chickens in the beer garden.

 WHERE SHOULD I STAY?
 You can’t beat Karma St Martin’s – a luxurious beachside property that welcomes both humans and dogs with open arms.
 Read my review of the hotel here.
-For more holiday inspiration, from self-catering to camping, visit the Isles of Scilly official website here.
+The islands’ official website also has plenty of other ideas for accommodation in the Isles of Scilly, whether you’re keen to camp or go self-catering.

 Single fares start from £80 per adult and it’s an extra £40 to take your dog, who will travel in a crate in the main cabin.
 The planes are rather small – seating around eight people – so it is quite an experience!
-For more information about Skybus prices and routes, click here.
+Helicopter transfers to the Isles of Scilly started in 2018 too, but they are not dog-friendly.

-FIND OUT MORE: For further inspiration and ideas when it comes to visiting the Isles of Scilly, check out the official tourist board guide here.
+FIND OUT MORE: Check out the official tourist board guide for further inspiration and ideas when it comes to visiting the Isles of Scilly.